songlab-cal/CherryML/README.md

                         The number of epochs of the PyTorch optimizer. (default: 500) --minimum_distance_for_nontrivial_contact MINIMUM_DISTANCE_FOR_NONTRIVIAL_CONTACT
                         Minimum distance in primary structure used to determine if two site are in non-trivial contact. (default: 7)
+  --families FAMILIES   Subset of families on which to run rate matrix estimation. (default: None) --sites_subset_dir SITES_SUBSET_DIR
+                        Directory where the subset of sites from each family used to learn the rate matrix are specified.
+Currently only implemented for the LG model.
+This enables learning e.g. domain-specific or structure-specific rate matrices.
+See README at https://github.com/songlab- cal/CherryML for the expected format of these files. (default: None)
 ```

 # Reproducing all figures in our paper